FENTANYL IS THE NEW PURDUE PHARMA

 As explained in detail in this post, results are unequivocally supportive of the consistent pattern seen in numerous settings in the U.S. and Canada: naloxone (Narcan) accounting entirely and directly for moderation of opioid-related OD deaths while increased provision of the medical “treatment” is correlated with worsening high-risk opioid use.

-of high-risk use of opioids is incidence of opioid injection-related infectious disease, like endocarditis.
+Another direct measure of high-risk use of opioids is incidence of opioid injection-related infectious disease, like endocarditis.

 Think about it.
 We are looking at incidence of infectious diseases caused by injection of opioids.
 That use of opioids is high-risk.
 If OST provides benefit to at-risk users, the mechanism is by reducing risk and associated problems related to opioid use.